Lake Champlain Islands Complex - Draft Unit Management Plan

-The Department is currently in the process of developing a UMP for the Lake Champlain Islands Complex.
-If you have questions about the UMP process, please contact us at email@example.com.
+The Department released a Draft Unit Management Plan (UMP) for the Lake Champlain Islands Management Complex in 2015, and is currently finalizing the plan.
+For questions about the planning process, please contact us at R5.UMP@dec.ny.gov.

 - Make the trail to the Bluff Point Lighthouse accessible to people with disabilities;

 - Replace the deteriorating boat dock near the lighthouse with one in Bullhead Bay, designed to be accessible by people with disabilities;

 - Close the primitive tent sites on Cole and Sheepshead Islands;

 - Close eight primitive tent sites and relocating another eight on Valcour Island to conform with the Adirondack Park State Land Master Plan;

 - Relocate one of the three existing sites on Schuyler Island to conform with the Adirondack Park State Land Master Plan.
 When re-established, the site will be constructed to be accessible;

 - Build a memorial and interpretive site at Peru Dock Boat Launch;

 - Remove picnic tables from Valcour and Schuyler Islands to conform with the Adirondack Park State Land Master Plan; and